 How will things turn out for those in Hungary?
 Time will tell.
 Many of the conflict-resolution programs have not worked well because they haven’t tapped into the power of empathy.
 While many are empathetic toward their own family and group, they are able to mute their empathy toward their “enemy”.
 We’re hopeful that intervening on a psychological level will make societal intervention more effective.

 Empathy is an important component to peaceful family, business and community relationships.
 Each act of true empathy brings us closer to happiness.
 Do you find yourself struggling with controlling your emotions, so that you can truly see how others are feeling?
-If you live near Portland, OR/Vancouver, WA please contact my office and schedule an appointment so we can discuss techniques and tools that can help you improve in your art of empathy.
+Please contact my office and schedule an appointment so we can discuss techniques and tools that can help you improve in your art of empathy.